galaxyproject/galaxy-hub/src/news/2019-07-galaxy-update/index.md

 # Releases

-New additions to (and editions in) the Galaxy Ecosystem.
+New additions (and editions) in the Galaxy Ecosystem.

 ## Galaxy v 19.05